Steven Souza Jr.: Tampa Bay Rays

 In 2017, Souza started the season by batting .330/.411/.543 in the month of April winning American League Player of the Week for the week of April 23 On May 26, Souza comically made national media after he dove for a ball in Target Field that was almost 30 feet away from him, his next at bat he received a standing ovation from Twins fans, then promptly launched a home run up into the second deck.
 On July 15, Souza set a new career high after hitting his 18th home run of the year into the camera well in Angels Stadium.
 On July 26, Souza hit a 455-foot home run against the Baltimore Orioles that hit the d-ring catwalk in Tropicana Field.
-Souza had a breakout year in 2017, improving on nearly every statistic, setting career highs for home runs (30), RBIs (78), runs (78), stolen bases (16), OBP (.351), and SLG (.459), as well as doubling his walk rate and cutting his strikeout percentage to a career low.
+Souza had a breakout year in 2017, improving on nearly every statistic, setting career highs for home runs (30), RBI (78), runs (78), stolen bases (16), OBP (.351), and SLG (.459), as well as doubling his walk rate and cutting his strikeout percentage to a career low.
 Because of his performance, he was named the Rays' MVP for the 2017 season.

 Arizona Diamondbacks

 On February 20, 2018, the Rays sent Souza to the Arizona Diamondbacks in a three-team trade, in which the New York Yankees acquired Brandon Drury, the Diamondbacks acquired Taylor Widener from the Yankees, and the Rays acquired Nick Solak from the Yankees and Anthony Banda and two players to be named later (Colin Poche and Sam McWilliams) from the Diamondbacks.

 In an effort to find innovative ways to improve after his first career 30-homer season, he started to use strobe glasses.
 Every day, he would don the eyewear and head to the outfield for extra batting practice against tiny foam balls.
 The specs would shut off his field of vision at specific intervals and help him sharpen his pitch recognition.

 Souza was ejected for the first time in his MLB career on May 12, 2018, by home plate umpire Doug Eddings, after throwing his bat in reaction to a called third strike.
 On May 22, Souza landed on the disabled list for the second time with the same injury, a strained right pectoral muscle, which caused him to miss the first month and a half of the season.

 On March 25, 2019, Souza tore his left anterior cruciate ligament, lateral collateral ligament, posterior lateral capsule, and partially tore his left posterior cruciate ligament, prematurely ending his 2019 season during spring training.
-On December 2, 2019, Arizona opted not to tender Souza a contract for the 2020 season, and he became a free agent.
+On December 2, Arizona opted not to tender Souza a contract for the 2020 season, and he became a free agent.

 Chicago Cubs

-On January 28, 2020, the Chicago Cubs officially announced that they signed Souza to a 1-year contract.
-Souza was designated for assignment by the Cubs on September 5 after hitting .148/.258/.333 with 1 home run and 5 RBI in 11 games.
+On January 28, 2020, the Chicago Cubs officially announced that they signed Souza to a one-year contract.
+Souza was designated for assignment by the Cubs on September 5 after hitting .148/.258/.333 with one home run and five RBI in 11 games.
 Souza was released by the organization on September 8.